Cover Photo by Blair Speed

 Ovulation throws a curve ball into the cycle.
 Estrogen levels spike, which cause ligaments and tendons to become a bit more lax than usual.
 This is a good time to incorporate a couple easier days into your training, (between days 12-16).

 After ovulation and for about a week, estrogen dips and progesterone begins its climb upward in the luteal phase.
 During this time you can pick up the pace again training, going as hard as feels right.
-Again, every body is different, and during this time some women may feel more tweaky or tired than others, and every cycle can be different as well.
+Again, every body is different, and during this time some women may feel more tweaky or tired than others.

 During this phase you'll want to up your protein intake to help counteract that PMS all-too-true cliché of sugar cravings.
 The extra protein will also help your body recover as extra energy is used to help the uterus shed its lining.